 - JSON Results:

 State and federal contest results are unofficial until certified by the State Board of Elections (SBE).
 The SBE must meet to certify the November election results on the fourth Monday in November (§ 24.2-679).

 Results are likely to shift some during the days immediately following an election as the local electoral boards complete their canvass.

 In most cases, provisional results are not reported until the canvass is completed by the local electoral board.
-If provisional votes have been cast by voters who do not have the proper form of identification, those voters have until 12:00 p.m. on the Friday after the election to provide their proper identification.
+If provisional votes have been cast by voters who do not have the proper form of identification, those voters have until 12:00 noon on the Monday following the election to provide their proper identification.

 Write-in candidate who are winners will have their names added to the results links as the local electoral boards work through their canvass process.
 If non-winning write-in candidate details are needed, please contact the appropriate local general registrar’s office after the canvass has completed (Tuesday after the election).